tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LP_Stu_Parallel_Categories.md

   * **Answer** Housing value is more affected by **total number of rooms** and **bedrooms** than **full baths**.

-* What is the story being told by the data?
+* Is there an identifiable story being told through the data?
+What is the story?

   * **Answer** Total number of rooms, bedrooms, and bathrooms are all used to assess a property and its value.
 The more rooms and bedrooms, the higher the sale price.
 Lastly, most single family homes being assessed in Allgehany county 2019 have around 6 total rooms, 3 bedrooms, and 1 full bath.